Mikhail Mil: Biography

 Mil's creations won many domestic and international awards and set 69 world records.
 Most notably, the Mil Mi-4 won a gold medal in the Brussels International Exposition in 1958.
 In 1971, after his death, his Mil Mi-12 (production name of V-12 prototype) won the Sikorsky Prize as the most powerful helicopter in the world.
 Unlike his Soviet counterpart, Nikolai Kamov, Mil enjoyed great prestige due to his single-rotor helicopters, as Kamov used the co-axial rotor layout, which was more controversial.

-He died in 1970 in Moscow and was buried in Yudinskoe Cemetery in the outskirts of Moscow.
+He died in 1970 in Moscow after a long illness and was buried in Yudinskoe Cemetery in the outskirts of Moscow.